TRK-inhibitor Larotrectinib in children with advanced solid or primary tumors of the central nervous system

-In this study, children and adolescents aged 1 to 21 years with an advanced or metastatic solid tumor - a primary tumor of the central nervous system or IFS (infantile fibrosarcoma) - are treated with LOXO-101 (Larotrectinib).
+In this study, children and adolescents aged 1 to 21 years with an advanced or metastatic solid tumor - a primary central nervous system tumor or IFS (infantile fibrosarcoma) - are being treated with the drug LOXO-101 (larotrectinib).
 Larotrectinib specifically inhibits tropomyosin receptor kinases (TRK), a group of signaling proteins that play an important role in cellular communication and tumor growth.
-The study therefore treats tumors whose genetic information has changed in this area (NTRK fusion) and where the tumor has recurred or progressed after standard therapy.
-Larotrectinib is taken orally over a 28-day cycle.
+The study will therefore treat tumors with altered genetic information in this area (NTRK fusion) and in which the tumor has recurred or progressed after standard therapy.
+Larotrectinib is taken orally continuously over a 28-day cycle.

-The inclusion of patients in Heidelberg has been possible since 22.06.2017.
+Inclusion of patients in Heidelberg has been possible since June 22, 2017.

-- Children and adolescents between 0 and 21 years with a locally advanced or metastatic IF with a positive ETS gene variation 6 (ETV6) detected by FISH or by molecular analysis
+- Children and adolescents between 0 and 21 years of age with a locally advanced or metastatic IF with a positive ETS gene variation 6 (ETV6) detected by FISH or by molecular analysis.

-- Children and adolescents between 0 and 21 years with a locally advanced solid tumors or primary central nervous system tumors with NTRK gene fusion
+- Children and adolescents between 0 and 21 years of age with a locally advanced solid tumor or a primary CNS tumor with proven NTRK gene fusion

 - At least one measurable lesion according to RECIST or RANO